Religion in Ecuador: Catholicism

-After the Spanish colonization, Ecuador became a Roman Catholic country.
+After the Spanish colonization, Ecuador became a Christian country.
 The Catholic Church had and still has an important place in the Ecuadorian government and society.
 After the Constitution of 1869, the official religion became Catholicism and only Catholics could obtain citizenship.
 In 1899, the liberal government of Eloy Alfaro made a new constitution which respected all religions and guaranteed freedom of religious choice.
 Public education became free of religious influence.
 Nevertheless, private catholic schools still existed.
 Monsignor Antonio José Cardinal González Zumárraga is the emeritus Archbishop of Quito.
 He is in charge of the Ecuadorian Catholic Church.

 Protestantism

 In Latin America, Protestants are most often called Evangelicals (Evangelicos).
-Ecuador has now about 11% of the population calling itself Protestant.
+Ecuador now has about 11% of the population calling itself Protestant.
 Most are Pentecostals, but many denominations are active.

+According to the 2020 census by Statista, the Protestant community represents 16.8% of Ecuador's population.
+It includes unspecified Evangelical (10.6%), Pentecostalism (3.7%), Seventh-day Adventist (1.2%), Baptist church (0.9%) and Methodist (0.2%).

 Latter-day Saints

 The first Mormon missionaries in Ecuador arrived in 1965.
 On August 1, 1999, the Guayaquil Ecuador Temple was dedicated by church president Gordon B. Hinckley.

 Latter-day Saint membership in Ecuador has increased significantly in recent years.
 In 2008, the Church of Jesus Christ of Latter-day Saints reported having 185,663 members in Ecuador.
+As of 2024, 269,200 members of the church were reported to live in Ecuador.